tracyxjy/GCD_HW3/README.md

 "CodeBook.md" provides details on the description of the variables, the data, and what functions to use in cleaning the datasets.
+"variables.txt" provides all the variables in the "UCI_HAR_Dat_Tidy1.txt".
+"UCI_HAR_Dat_Tidy2.txt" has the same except the first variable.